The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Aquasure Whole-House Filter System

 The RO unit is point-of-use, meaning it is only available at one tap.
-This part of the system filters water and stores it in a separate tank that is accessed from a dedicated faucet, which you usually install in your sink where the sprayer might go.
+This part of the system filters water and stores it in a separate tank that is accessed from a dedicated faucet, which you usually install in your sink by drilling a hole.
 This is a nice extra benefit you don’t get with most combo packages.

 What’s more, and this is both a pro and a con, is that this whole system costs about one-third of what you will pay for other comparable setups.